6 US Open Tennis Deals for the Frugal Fan

-In addition to first-round men's and women's matches, Arthur Ashe Stadium will host a performance by Lenny Kravitz on the first night of the tournament.
-While $40 isn't a negligible price for tickets, it pales in comparison to what you'd pay in later rounds (or even for the day session on August 26 itself).
+In addition to first-round men's and women's matches, Arthur Ashe Stadium usually hosts a musical performance the first night of the tournament (though we haven't yet seen details about this year).
+While $41 isn't a negligible price for tickets, it pales in comparison to what you'd pay in later rounds (or even for the day session on August 25 itself).

 5. First- and Second-Round Evening Sessions

-Night tennis under the Arthur Ashe Stadium lights feels like a real event (even without the abovementioned Mr. Kravitz), and this is the lowest price you can pay to see matches on the tournament's biggest stage.
+Night tennis under the Arthur Ashe Stadium lights feels like a real event (even without live music), and this is the lowest price you can pay to see matches on the tournament's biggest stage.

 What it'll cost you: $25

 Tickets: At the box office only